caporaso-lab/developing-with-qiime2/book/plugins/tutorials/add-pipeline.md

               align_and_summarize_example_1}
 ```

-As a **required exercise**, after adding this code to your `plugin_setup.py` file, define the variables used in this code block in such a way that it addresses the DRY principle discussed above.
+As a **required exercise** after adding this code to your `plugin_setup.py` file, define the variables used in this code block in such a way that it addresses the DRY violation mentioned above.
 If you get stuck, refer to [the code that I added for this section](add-pipeline-commit).

 After you're done, you should be able to refresh your cache (`qiime dev refresh-cache`), and then call `--help` on your plugin to see your new `Pipeline` in the list.